-''A motor vehicle has rolled and ended upside down, in a roadside water canal,'' police said in a statement.
+''A motor vehicle has rolled and ended upside down, in a roadside water canal,'' police said.

 ''The sole female occupant/driver has sustained a fatal injury at the scene.
 The Serious Crash Unit are in attendance and will be investigating the crash.''

-Police said the car, which was below the level of the road in the ditch, had been seen by a passing motorist who raised the alarm.
+Police said the car had been seen by a passing motorist who raised the alarm.

 First on the scene was the Ngatea Volunteer Fire Brigade, who found the car resting on its side in two feet of water at the bottom of a deep roadside drain.

 ''We didn't do a hell of a lot - there wasn't much we could do,'' Chief fire officer Miles Shelley said.